Dominik-H/Computational-Artificial-Intelligence-Assignments/Data/README.md

 * error.dat - error Data exported from Perceptron training using inG.dat as training set.
 * progressG.dat - Data containing points that forms lines for ploting progress using gnuplot.
 Video is on my Portfolio page.
 * weightsG.dat - Exported final weights from Perceptron using inG.dat as training set.

+* xxx2.dat - second version as above after small update in the program